 Independent Writing: 30 mins

 What does the rest of the year look like?
-Click on any of these images!
+Here is a snapshot!
+Click the images to see more.

 I hope you enjoyed this peek into my writing world!
 Teaching students to memorize the writing process will serve them well for life.
 If you’ve been struggling with your writing instruction, I would love to help you!
 Click here for my FREE Launching The Writing Workshop Kit here.
 You’ll get a free writing process board, editable checklist, and setup guide.